Skip to content

 At the core of Sanctum is a single YAML configuration file (instance.yaml) that describes your entire deployment: which services are enabled, what ports they bind to, which nodes exist, and how secrets are managed.
 Every script, LaunchAgent, and dashboard panel reads from this one source of truth.

 The hub is the primary node.
-It runs on an Apple Silicon Mac Mini and hosts:
+It runs on an Apple Silicon Mac Mini — a $600 aluminum rectangle shouldering the responsibilities of a small government — and hosts:

 • The Sanctum gateway and dashboard